-Protect yourself from identity theft -- from the Kansas Attorney General's office, this information sheet will give you helpful tips.
+Protect yourself from identity theft in 2015 The Kansas Attorney General's website gives you helpful tips.

 IF you have lost money, due to identity theft, you may ask the Kansas Attorney General's office to investigate and consider civil action or criminal charges.